 Echeveria ‘Perle Von Nurnberg’

-This echeveria has smooth, plump leaves that are purple with a pinkish hue.
+The echeveria ‘perle von nurnberg’ has smooth, plump leaves that are purple with a pinkish hue.
 The tips of the leaves curl inward and turn a deep red when they get enough sunlight.

 Types of Stress That Can Cause Succulent Tips to Turn Red or Soft